-Back in 2015, I bought ten of the most popular air mouse remote controls to see which one was the best for your Android TV.
+Way back in 2015, I bought ten of the most popular air mouse remote controls to see which was the best for your Android TV box.

-In fact, you probably skipped it when you clicked here.
-(Thank you by the way!)
+You probably saw that article when you clicked here from Google.
+(Thank you, by the way!)

 Times have changed, though.
-Only a couple of those remotes are still on sale, so I thought now would be a great time for another Remote Control Roundup.
+Only a few remotes are still on sale, so now is an excellent time for another Remote Control Roundup.

-If there’s a keyboard on the back, there’s a photo of that too, so you can see the layout of the keys.
+If there’s a keyboard on the back, there’s an additional photo so you can see the layout of the keys.

-Each airmouse is ranked based on the following criterea:
+Each air mouse is ranked based on the following criteria:

 - Overall look & feel